pallav-gupta/datasciencecoursera/CodeBook.md

   each row identifies the subject who performed the activity for each row in ds dataset.
 Its range is from 1 to 30.
 11. colnames
   This is a temparory variable that is used to transform the column labels in the data set with descriptive variable names.
+12. mean_ds
+  Data set with the average of each variable for each activity and each subject